List of Holywell Town F.C. seasons: North Wales Coast League 1899–1901

+Chester & District League 1901-1902

+Following their resignation from the North Wales Coast League, Holywell F.C. joined a number of other Flintshire-based clubs, such as Connah's Quay F.C. and Buckley Victoria, and competed in the local Chester and District League.
+They competed in Division One for just a season before withdrawing from the league.

+Flintshire League 1904-1906

+Holywell returned back to the local Welsh leagues and joined the Flintshire League in 1904.

+1906-1911 (As Holywell Victoria)

+Flintshire League 1906-08

+Holywell changed its name to Holywell Victoria in 1906 as they initially competed in Division Two of the Flintshire League structure before the league became a one-division structure the following season.

+Chester & District League 1908-11

+After three seasons in the Flintshire League, Holywell Victoria followed a number of other Flintshire clubs into the Chester and District League in 1908, repeating the example of Holywell FC earlier in the decade.
+The Vics joined the system in Division One and played in the league for three seasons.

-1910–1930 (As Holywell United)
+1912–1930 (As Holywell United)

 North Wales Coast League 1912–26

-Holywell United played in the Coast League pre and post World War I.
+Holywell United played in the North Wales Coast League pre and post World War I.

 1930–1939 (As Holywell Arcadians)

 Welsh Football League 1930–33

 Holywell Arcadians played in the Welsh Football League for three seasons from 1930 to 1933.

 1945–1970

 West Cheshire League 1947–49

 After the Second World War, Holywell Town would play two seasons in the West Cheshire League alongside fellow Flintshire side and rival Flint Town United before moving back to the Welsh leagues.

 Welsh League (North) 1949–66

 Holywell Town played in the Welsh League (North), which would later become the foundation for the Welsh Alliance League, from 1949 to 1966.

 1970–1990

 Welsh National League (Wrexham Area) 1970–1973

 At the start of the 1970s, Holywell Town would play in the Welsh National League (Wrexham Area) for three seasons, getting promoted on two consecutive seasons and reaching Division 2 in the Welsh National League structure.